-- Good alternative in areas that won’t work well with a solar heater
+- A good alternative in areas that won’t work well with a solar heater.

 Pool Heat Pump Cons

-Add a Solar Pool Cover and Digital Thermometer for Efficiency
+Add a Solar Pool Cover and Digital Thermometer for Energy Efficiency

 If you invest in any pool heating system, we highly recommend you also invest in a solar cover or liquid solar cover.
 If you imagine your pool as a giant cup of coffee that’s heated up by the pool heater, then a solar cover would act as the lid on the cup, helping to keep that heat in.